vogelsgesang/docs/README.md

 #Description

-This is an open collection of Python code patterns and anti-patterns, many of which can be automatically checked on [alpha.quantifiedcode.com](http://alpha.quantifiedcode.com).
+This is the documenation of [QuantifiedCode](http://alpha.quantifiedcode.com).
+Feel free to suggest changes, make improvements or add content to it.

 #Licence